Trade mark confusion is a real problem.

 How can you protect your trade mark from confusion?

 The policing of your trade mark registration is your responsibility.

-The existence of a trade mark that is confusingly similar to yours is far from ideal, which is why it’s important to keep an eye on applications that are being filed by others.
+The existence of a trade mark that is confusingly similar to yours is far from ideal.
+That’s why it’s important to keep an eye on applications that are being filed by others.

 However, in reality, you are so busy running and growing your business it is impossible to be fully aware of every registration that occurs.

 That’s why it’s important to work with a professional trade mark attorney who can offer you a watching service.
-They then take responsibility to flag up any potential areas of confusion, helping you nip any potential issues in the bud.
+They then take responsibility to flag up any potential areas of confusion.
+That helps you nip any potential issues in the bud.

-It’s worth remembering that it’s a lot cheaper and easier to stop a registration that to apply to cancel it at a later date.
+It’s worth remembering that it’s a lot cheaper and easier to stop a registration than to apply to cancel it at a later date.